The words ‘wild’ and ‘wilderness’ are deeply evocative, yet they are often used without any real understanding of what is meant by them.

 When lots of connections develop between lots of things, amazing things that never existed before emerge.
 In fact, the essence of life itself is complexity and connectivity; it was the relative complexity of organic chemicals and their relationship to one another which led to life emerging in the first place.
 Much later on, consciousness emerged from the multiple connections between mammalian nerve cells.
 Life on earth is an unfathomably complex network of chemistry, climate, geology and biology.
 Monoculture works against the well established tendency of our planetary life systems towards complexity and approaches resource production in terms of single outputs.
 If all we look at is the kg of food produced per acre, monoculture looks great: we are certainly able to produce an awful lot of wheat, soya and beef as a result.
 However, once deforestation, soil impoverishment, water pollution and the carbon footprint from the energy used are considered, it looks a lot less impressive.

 On the other hand, there is a lot to be said for a food source which grows by itself.
 As the great ethnobotanist Jack Harlan once said, “wild plants thrive in the absence of human disturbance: fully domesticated races are so modified genetically that they cannot survive without human care.”
 Somewhere in the middle there are a lot of plants which thrivebecause of human disturbance but require little or no care.
 Many of the plants which farmers spend a small fortune trying to eradicate with petrochemical herbicides are highly nutritious wild food plants which could instead be harvested and eaten.
 We are beginning to persuade some of our local farmers not to spray, so that we can harvest some of these plants, although in many parts of the world this is standard practice.
 At Abbot’s Hall Farm in Essex, the Essex Wildlife Trust removed the sea wall and salt marsh is becoming re-established.
 They now have a large Samphire crop which requires no further work and is harvested to supply the local fishmongers.
-Nettles are another self sustaining resource, one which can be used for food, medicine and fibre (it was once the major fibre crop in Europe) as well as being a host plant to many species of butterfly.
+Nettles are another self sustaining resource, one which can be used for food, medicine, and fibre, as well as being a host plant to many species of butterfly.

 There are plenty more wild food sources which suggest the kind of role foraging could have in the future.
 Wild grasses in Africa can grow in temperatures and conditions in which wheat fails, they are also capable of stabilising sand dunes and therefore recolonising deserts.
 As global temperatures rise they may yet be the salvation of Africa.
 Ecological historian Oliver Rackham points out that in Asia, cultivars of Asian rice species are grown in the equivalent of our wetlands, this is not wild food of course but it does entail working with the existing landscape and the native flora.
 There is at least one wild grass which has been commercially harvested in huge quantities in the past; the wetland species Floating Sweet Grass Glyceria fluitans was a traded commodity until at least 1925 in central Europe.
 I wonder what might have happened if instead of draining the fens in the 15thcentury, we had found ways to promote the growth of this wild grain?
 Wetlands are also full of Reedmace, with its carbohydrate rich tubers; in North America an institution was once established to explore its potential as a self sustaining crop.
 Hazelnut (a staple of our Mesolithic ancestor) and chestnut (a staple in many mountainous areas in the Mediterranean) are both wild trees which produce enormous amounts of food considering the space they occupy.